-Therefore, if you find from the evidence beyond a reasonable doubt that on or about the 30th day of July, 2007, in Harris County, Texas, the defendant, Thomas Abraham Arana III, also known as "Tone", did then and there unlawfully, intentionally or knowingly cause the death of Marcus Scott, by shooting Marcus Scott with a deadly weapon, namely a firearm; or
+Therefore, if you find from the evidence beyond a reasonable doubt that on or about the 11th day of September, 2007, in Harris County, Texas, the defendant, Herbert Ray Wilson, did then and there unlawfully, while in the furtherance of the commission or attempted commission of the felony of burglary of a building owned by Anternett Rochelle Thomas, or in immediate flight from the commission or attempted commission of the felony of burglary of a building owned by Anternett Rochelle Thomas, commit an act clearly dangerous to human life, to-wit: by shooting Anternett Rochelle Thomas with a deadly weapon, namely, a firearm, that caused the death of Anternett Rochelle Thomas; or

-If you find from the evidence beyond a reasonable doubt that on or about the 30th day of July, 2007, in Harris County, Texas, the defendant, Thomas Abraham Arana III, also known as "Tone", did then and there unlawfully intend to cause serious bodily injury to Marcus Scott, and did cause the death of Marcus Scott by intentionally or knowingly committing an act clearly dangerous to human life, namely by shooting Marcus Scott with a deadly weapon, namely a firearm, then you will find the defendant guilty of murder.
+If you find from the evidence beyond a reasonable doubt that on or about the 11th day of September, 2007, in Harris County, Texas, the defendant, Herbert Ray Wilson, did then and there unlawfully, while in the furtherance of the commission or attempted commission of the felony of robbery of Anternett Rochelle Thomas, or in immediate flight from the commission or attempted commission of the felony of robbery of Anternett Rochelle Thomas, commit an act clearly dangerous to human life, to-wit: by shooting Anternett Rochelle Thomas with a deadly weapon, namely, a firearm, that caused the death of Anternett Rochelle Thomas, then you will find the defendant guilty of felony murder.

-If you believe from the evidence beyond a reasonable doubt that the defendant is guilty of either capital murder on the one hand or murder on the other hand, but you have a reasonable doubt as to which of said offenses he is guilty, then you must resolve that doubt in the defendant's favor and find him guilty of the lesser offense of murder.
+If you believe from the evidence beyond a reasonable doubt that the defendant is guilty of either capital murder on the one hand or felony murder on the other hand, but you have a reasonable doubt as to which of said offenses he is guilty, then you must resolve that doubt in the defendant's favor and find him guilty of the lesser offense of felony murder.